andreav/swgit/doc/readme/_build/text/readme.info.txt

       swgit info -o

-   This checks if HEAD has alredy been pushed on origin
+   This checks if HEAD has already been pushed on origin

 Diff between commits